 You can reward them without giving them too much, some parents to the tune of going bankrupt.
 At this point, your kids probably are not aware of potential financial disasters, but at least you can start to teach them money skills.

 Have a Sick Fund for Days Not Covered by Extended Illness

 Most jobs have sick leave; most small businesses have no sick leave unless they create it themselves.
 As an employee, you may run out of sick leave if you have an extended illness.
 Save money in a sick fund to cover an extended illness.
 This is especially important for small business owners.

 Make Your Savings a Bill

 Create a general savings fund and treat it like a bill.
-You are probably seeing a pattern here.
-Saving money as several bills is just as important as paying existing bills.
+You probably see a pattern here.
+Saving money on several bills is just as important as paying existing bills.
 It should be a part of a general budget plan for financial disasters.